GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

     <img src="{{ site.baseurl }}/assets/images/header copy.svg" alt="sbd-pattern" class="full-width-image">
 </div>

 In a world that is growing continuously and exponentially—such as that of medical research—gaining an overarching view of certain aspects can be a daunting, if not impossible, task.
-Among these is the phenomenon of corporate involvement in research, which often hides behind the declaration of a Conflict of Interest (COI) associated with a publication.
+Among these is the phenomenon of corporate involvement in research, which often hides behind the declaration of a <strong>Conflict of Interest (COI)</strong> associated with a publication.
-We analyzed over one and a half million scientific articles and found that the share of publications with a declared COI statement rose from 20% to over 70% between 2017 and 2024, showing how its use is becoming increasingly common and (seemingly) transparent.
+We analyzed over one and a half million scientific articles and found that the share of publications with a declared COI statement rose <strong>from 20% to over 70% between 2017 and 2024</strong>, showing how its use is becoming increasingly common and (seemingly) transparent.

 <strong>Does the rise in the number of articles correspond to an increased interest from companies?</strong>